• Menu

 Mountain Metropolitan Transit started in 1992.
 At the time, there were only ten routes.
 By 2005, they have expanded and upgraded their systems to provide a more efficient flow of traffic to the modern commuter.

-Commuters now can get real-time access on the location of the buses and the routes via Google Maps. iOS and Android versions of Google Maps have readily available data on MM’s daily routes.
+Commuters now can get real-time access to the location of the buses and the routes via Google Maps. iOS and Android versions of Google Maps have readily available data on MM’s daily routes.
 Riders can also check out nearby bus stops and plan trips ahead of time.

 Mountain Metropolitan Transit Colorado Springs Free Shuttle Bus